Tiffanytliem/rc0323-code-solutions/dom-events/dom-events-quiz-notes.md

     ```js
     element.addEventListener('click', handleClick)
     ```
-  using an already defined function as a callback function
+  passing a reference to the handleClick function as the second argument to the addEventListener method.
+The function is executed after the click event is triggered
     ```js
     element.addEventListener('click', handleClick())
     ```
-  this one is using a handleClick() method of the listener object.
+  passing the return of the handleClick function as the second argument to the addEventListener method. the function is executed before the click event is triggered.

 ## Notes